 Most people who gamble do it recreationally and within their limits but for some it can become a destructive habit that negatively impacts their life.
-A 2017 study by the UK Gambling Commission says more than two million people in the UK either have a problem with gambling or are at risk of addiction, including roughly 430,000 who already have a serious habit.
+A 2017 study by the NJ Gambling Commission says more than two million people in the NJ either have a problem with gambling or are at risk of addiction, including roughly 430,000 who already have a serious habit.
 Gambling responsibly is about knowing your limits, playing within them and staying vigilant for urges and behaviours that cause problems in your life.

 In this article we’ll explain exactly what problem gambling is and how to tell if you or someone you know is at risk or already has a gambling addiction.
-We’ll also provide information about the organizations and resources in the UK that help people treat compulsive gambling habits and help people gamble responsibly.
+We’ll also provide information about the organizations and resources in the NJ that help people treat compulsive gambling habits and help people gamble responsibly.